TorryDo/voter/README.md

 - You should not view the source code for the sake of humanity :)

 ## Time Consuming
-- Summer 2019 (may be 1 month, I dont remember actually)
+- Summer 2019 (1 month maybe, I dont remember actually)

 ## Demo